germanjke/InternshipTestTask/README.md

-### Test Tech Task to Machine Intelligence Laboratory by MIPT
+### Test Tech Task to MIPT Machine Intelligence Laboratory (part-time job) by German Abramov

 The task was to make a segmentation of cigarette butts thrown on the ground.